2018 14

 Latour 1948 85p

 Tasted in March 2006.
 Ugh!
-It was pretty confusing wine, where tannins ruled.
-Lovely fruit and length, otherwise there wasn't that much to write about.
-Some of the participants in the tasting found this wine to be young and fresh, but I didn't!
+It was a fairly confusing wine, with the tannin being upfront.
+Lovely fruit and length; otherwise, there was only a little to write about.
+Some participants in the tasting found this wine young and fresh, but I didn't!

 Latour 1947 0p